 Join peanut boy and strawberry girl on their journey across animated paper landscapes, to the music from famous Crumble Lady Lorraine Bowen – and unlock spinoff remixes from different artists!

-- - - Info - - -
+- - - Short Info - - -

 If Shakespeare lived today, what would he write about?
 Forget Romeo ond Juliet – »PBJ – The Musical« tells a romance of much more sweet- and saltiness: the invention of the Peanut Butter and Jelly Sandwich.
 Through 10 musical acts, written and performed by golden buzzer Lorraine Bowen, you will guide a rebelling strawberry and a disillusioned peanut through wonderfully odd paper collages.
 Everything is handmade: stop motion being cut out from vintage cook books, peanut butter and jelly freshly from the jar, and children giving their best to recite slightly misunderstood Shakespeare quotes.
 In the game, you can drag, pull and push everything to make the story your own.
 Will you discover what it takes to become a sandwich?

-- - - Features - - -
+- - - Short Features - - -

 · Every act features an unlockable remix from a different artist, as well as a new gameplay and visual interpretation!